 Darling was born a twin and rejected by her mom.
-Her human mom could not care for her because she was recovering from a surgery.
 With no one else to care for her and nowhere else to go, she came home to The Gentle Barn where we raised her, bottle fed her and became her family.
-She has already won the hearts of us all.
+She is now big and strong and has won the hearts of all us.

 Diamond and her tiny baby were rescued from gross abuse and neglect.
 They were both very sick with infections, parasites and high fevers.
 After many months of medial care, love and Sun Chlorella Algae Super Food to boost their immune systems they are now healthy, happy and allow us give them the love they deserve!
 They love each other very much and will always get to be together at The Gentle Barn.

 Dolly was raised as someone's pet.
-As the woman got older her health failed and she was unable to go out and see Dolly.
 When the woman passed away we were asked to bring Dolly home to The Gentle Barn.
+Dolly didn’t live with other animals and spent most of her time by herself.
 Because Dolly was not used to having much company, she didn't know how to accept love.
-It took a while for her to bond with the other cows and allow us to pet and love her.
+It took her a while to bond with the other cows and allow us to pet and love her.
 Many of the children we host relate to Dolly because they too know how hard it is to believe they are loveable.
 Dolly has inspired many kids already to embrace second chances, even though she has only been here for a few months.

 Duchess was rescued from wandering the desert with her brother, King.
 With no food, water or shelter, they were desperate and exhausted.
 They were terrified of us at first but soon learned to trust us and even eat out of our hands.
 They fill our barnyard with grace and beauty.

 Dylan's person died suddenly and Dylan was locked in the house for a week with no food, water or way out.
 Finally someone discovered him and he was taken to the animal shelter.
-Dylan was adopted, but had horrible separation anxiety, so he was brought here to heal.
-So far he is doing well here, very happy and already part of the family!
+Dylan was adopted, but had horrible separation anxiety, and would destroy their house if they went away for even a few minutes.
+Dylan was brought to The Gentle Barn to heal.
+Dylan has made a full recovery, is very happy and a permanent part of our family!

 Emily was rescued from a backyard butcher where she was starving, scared and very sick.
 When we brought her home it took a long time for her fever to break and for her to gain weight.
-Her nose ran for weeks and she looked so lethargic and depressed.
-Finally the life came back into her eyes and the hope came back into her heart.
+Her nose ran for weeks and she seemed lethargic and depressed.
+After months of round the clock care, finally the life came back into her eyes and the hope came back into her heart.
 Now she is very friendly and follows us around for treats and attention.
-Emily is available for adoption to a loving family as a pet only.

 Faith was rescued from the dairy industry.
 She was taken away from her mom at only a day old so the breast milk she needed could be taken for humans, put into a veal crate, and while she was there had untreated conjunctivitis that caused her to go blind.
 When she came to The Gentle Barn she would spin in circles, never having walked a straight line before.
 With the help of our volunteers, Faith learned not only how to walk a straight line but how to run, play and receive love.
 She is now happy, healthy and loves people!